 The Horizon EX-59 is a budget-friendly elliptical with an 18-inch stride length and five preset programs to choose from.
 What it lacks in tech capabilities (mostly just the Bluetooth speakers) it makes up for in stability.
 This elliptical has a locked-down feel for a budget price-point.

 Horizon Fitness is an industry leader when it comes to making budget fitness equipment.
 Up until October 2023, the brand held the top spot on this page with the 7.0 AE, which has been discontinued.
-After using and testing the Horizon EX-59, our team is confident that it is the best budget elliptical for most homeowners.
+After using and testing the Horizon EX-59, our team is confident it is the best budget elliptical for most homeowners.

 person using the horizon ex-59